 \subsubsection{Evaluation Metrics}

 For the two Classification tasks, we calculated the Accuracy (Acc), Precision (P), Recall (R) and F1 scores per experiment.
-For the Span Detection, we referred to evaluation metrics from text chunking \citep{tjong-kim-sang-buchholz-2000-introduction} and Cause-Effect Span Detection \citep{mariko-etal-2020-financial, mariko-etal-2021-financial, tan-EtAl:2022:LREC} shared tasks, and used the Macro P, R and F1 metrics.
-The token classification evaluation scheme by \texttt{seqeval} \citep{seqeval, ramshaw-marcus-1995-text} reverts the BIO-formatted labels to the original form (i.e. Cause (\texttt{C}) and Effect (\texttt{E})) for evaluation.
+For Span Detection, we referred to evaluation metrics from earlier Cause-Effect Span Detection \cite{mariko-etal-2020-financial,mariko-etal-2021-financial,tan-etal-2022-event} shared tasks, and used the Macro P, R and F1 metrics.
+The token classification evaluation scheme by \texttt{seqeval} \cite{seqeval,ramshaw-marcus-1995-text} reverts the BIO-formatted labels to the original form (i.e. Cause (\texttt{C}) and Effect (\texttt{E})) for evaluation.
 Our default evaluation scripts report metrics for all and each corpus.
 In the next section, we present the average and standard deviation scores obtained from multiple runs using five random seeds.
-For model hyperparameters and further experimental details, refer to Appendix Section \ref{apx:model_details}.